Skip to Content

 While planning our trip to Mexico, we’d heard about swimming with turtles in Akumal and that it could be done in the wild for FREE!
 But we also saw a lot of pricey tours being offered.
 And there was a lot of conflicting information about what was actually happening in Akumal Bay.

 Always up for an adventure, we set out to do the snorkel trip our own and will share our secrets with you.
-While it is possible to do your own Akumal snorkeling tour cheaply and easily, the situation is actually much, much more complicated.
+While it is possible to do your own self-guided tour tour cheaply and easily, the situation is actually much, much more complicated.
+Yes, you can still snorkel with the turtles on your own (we detail exactly how below), but you might be more comfortable with a tour or a guide.

 People under palm trees on Akumal beach Mexico